UAC TurboTrain

-The UAC TurboTrain was an early high-speed, gas turbine train manufactured by United Aircraft that operated in Canada between 1968 and 1982 and in the United States between 1968 and 1976.
-Amtrak disposed of the trains in 1980.
-It was one of the first gas turbine-powered trains to enter service for passenger traffic, and was also one of the first tilting trains to enter service in North America.
+The UAC TurboTrain was an early high-speed gas turbine multiple unit (GTMU) manufactured by United Aircraft that operated in Canada between 1968 and 1982 and in the United States between 1968 and 1976.
+The TurboTrain was among the first gas turbine-powered trains in regular service, and one of the earliest tilting trains introduced in North America.

 Description

 Chesapeake & Ohio design study

 A series of design studies carried out by Chesapeake and Ohio Railway in the 1950s used the second-generation Talgo design for their car suspensions.
-The suspension arms for each neighboring pair of cars were attached to a common bogie ("truck") between them, as opposed to having a pair of separate bogies for each car.
+The suspension arms of each adjacent pair of cars were connected to a shared articulated bogie (or "truck") located between them, instead of each car having its own pair of bogies.
 The bogies rode the common curve between the two cars, centered by traction springs that centered the axle between adjoining car bodies.